lwheinsberg/dbGaPCheckup/cran-comments.md

 auto-linking.
 (If you want to add a title as well please put it in
 quotes: "Title")

+  Resolution: A link to the dbGaP submission guide has been added.

 * Please add \value to .Rd files regarding exported methods and explain the functions results in the documentation.
 Please write about the structure of the output (class) and also what the output means.
 (If a